UlinProject/snapmaker-original/README.md

 Very weak (115200boud) feedback and high latency do not produce good prints.
 Eliminating the latency that occurs on USB allows the octoprint to work better and print better, but the 115200 is not defeated yet.

 The photo shows the contacts that need to be soldered to use the UART of the single board computer and the microcontroller directly without converting to USB and back.

+#### Volcano (3D)
+At first I wasn't too keen on using the stock hotend but surprisingly it printed very well, an extra hotend was included in the spares and after catching the plastic plug again (but this time due to an Octoprint software bug the filament just popped out) and using the extra hotend I didn't want to go out and buy the original hotend or try to burn and oxidize it, I wanted something new.

+After digging through my spares and finding two Volcano aluminum hotends with a silicone sock, a temperature sensor (already in the sleeve) and a heater from Triangle Lab I started thinking about adapting the stock extruder to the Volcano!

+The first thing I ran into was the inability to use the standard bimetal thermal break, thermal breaks are essentially a transition from a large thread diameter to a small one and this hotend was designed with one diameter and no threads along the entire length.
+And even after cutting the threads in the radiator (while maintaining the ability to use the original thermal blocks), I was able to screw only a bimetallic thermal barrier into the original radiator, and then from the other side.
+After digging around, I found a thermal barrier with a thread that has the same diameter along its entire length, but is still a thermal barrier.
+In the future, I will need to order a thermal barrier with half a thread and half without a thread.
+In general, the diameter could be increased in the original radiator, but I decided to leave the option of using the original block.

+Having measured the distance, I installed the thermal barrier and began to assemble the hotend using fum tape and thread lock.
+The main difficulty in installing the hotend was the complexity of placement, strangely, there was a partition in the extruder head that interfered with installing the radiator, and the extruder became several times longer, but the solution was the simplest - it was to slightly grind the edge of the radiator or install the radiator but using the space from the other edge of the head.